jfq3/miga_singularity/hpcc_assemble_a_genome.md

 mkdir test_assembly
 ```

-Still from your home directory, start MiGA, move into the projectcreate a new project named `test_assembly`, and move into the directory:
+Still from your home directory, start MiGA, create a new project named `test_assembly`, and move into the project directory:

 ```
 singularity shell MiGA